akrisanov/dataset-catalog/docs/system-design.md

 _Despite my advice above, for the sake of the task, I'm going with a naive implementation of handling file upload manually on the FastAPI level and will explorer if it's possible to stream datasets directly to the storage._

-## Infra

-- If you decide going with Nginx as reverse proxy, don't forget about configuring:
-  - CORS headers
-  - The `client_max_body_size` setting to limit a size of uploads
-- Use something like Prometheus and Grafana for monitoring application health and resource utilization.
-- Helm package to deploy all the resources in one shot.